 Katherine quickly pulled away from the man holding her upright and ducked to the ground.
 She curled up tightly, her arms covering her head.
 “Ready!” she called back happily.

 The air around Thomas seemed to grow heavy.
-Table cloth corners and loose hems of shirts seemed drawn towards him as Thomas drew the surrounding air to himself, compressing it tighter and tighter around him.
+Table cloth corners and loose hems of shirts seemed drawn towards him as Thomas called the surrounding air to himself, compressing it tighter and tighter around him.
 He met the leader’s eyes and grinned.
 With a loud CRACK!
 Thomas released the gathered air.
-The shockwave sent people, tables, and roasted pheasant with jaru berries flying away from the dining patio in all directions.
+The shockwave sent people, tables, and roasted pheasant with jaru berries flying in all directions.

 Katherine looked up to see she was now alone with her brother.
 “Wow!
 That was a big one!”
 She laughed and clapped her hands.
 She tried to stand but instead fell back to the ground.
 “Oops!”

-“Yup,” Thomas come over to help her up, wrinkling his nose at the strong smell of liquor that lingered around her.
+“Yup,” Thomas agreed.
 “That was a real big one.”
-The spell had exhausted him.
+Exhausted from the spell, he stepped over to help her up and wrinkled his nose at the strong smell of liquor that lingered around her.
 “Come on, Katey, let’s get home.”
 He got her to her feet and looked around to find they were surrounded by heavily armed security guards.